AlphaGameDeveloper/AlphaGame.dev/_posts/2023-06-10-okay-i-messed-up-even-more.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>I messed up, AGAIN.
 I <span style="text-decoration: underline;">ACTUALLY</span> think that this is the last time that this is going to happen.
-Recently, the site was on a weird <code>/wp-admin/install.php</code> page, where the WordPress software was installed, and the MySQL database was all going well, but the installer was trying to get the software (that is already installed) installed AGAIN.</p>
+Recently, the site was on a weird <code>/wp-admin/install.php</code> page, <!--more-->where the WordPress software was installed, and the MySQL database was all going well, but the installer was trying to get the software (that is already installed) installed AGAIN.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->